goabstract/Awesome-Design-Tools/README.md

 * [React Color](http://casesandberg.github.io/react-color/) — a collection of color pickers from Sketch, Photoshop, Chrome.
 * [Skala Color](https://bjango.com/mac/skalacolor/) — works with a huge variety of formats, covering everything you’re likely to need for web, iOS, Android, and macOS development.
 * [Swatches](https://swatchesapp.io/) — iOS app that lets you collect, inspect and share the colors that inspire you in your daily life.
+* [Adobe Color](https://color.adobe.com/explore/?filter=most-popular&time=month) — create color schemes with the color wheel or browse thousands of color combinations from the Color community.

 ### Animation Tools
 Need to create animated transition, micro-interaction or scroll-based animation?
 Go through these tools: